k1shan-k/flask-docker/README.md

-# this flask site on Docker
+# this is a flask site on Docker

 ## made by me for test